Requirements

 Any text editor can be used, nano is used for reference.

-Upgrade steps if running the Virtru Private Keystore in Kubernetes via Helm
+Follow these steps if running the Virtru Private Keystore upgrade in Kubernetes via Helm